-You can learn more details about each data release by visiting the ACS Data Releases page on the Census Bureau's website.
-This page includes links to a schedule, notes about new estimates or new guidance, and technical information about geography and product changes.
-Check the updated data release information before using the Summary File, as changes may impact the tables or geographies.
+You can learn more details about each data release by visiting the ACS Data Releases webpage on the Census Bureau's website.9 This webpage includes links to a schedule, notes about new estimates or new guidance, and technical information about geography and product changes.
+Check the updated data release information before using the Summary File as changes may impact the tables or geographies.
 You can also browse notes from previous years.